Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Discussion

 Compared to HyperTraPS-CT and MHN, which work in a continuous-time setup, HyperLAU is not yet able to take continuous time into account.
-The temporal order here is represented by evolutionary steps that occur after each other.
 As shown by a case study in \cite{aga_hypertraps-ct_2024}, modelling of such an accumulation process in continuous time instead of discrete time-steps can lead to subtly different results, when considering less-frequent features that have a fast capture time.
 Embedding this approach in a continuous-time framework would be an important next step, which further combines the advantages of the different approaches.
 For now, we hope that this method is a useful contribution towards the goal of learning accumulation processes from broader, uncertain data without a prior selection regarding completeness.